united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/datainfrastructure/unified-namespace.md

 Each feature opens up possibilities for enhanced data management, real-time monitoring, and system optimization in industrial settings.

-You can view the Unified Namespace by using the Management Console like in the picture below, which will automatically aggregate data from all connected instances / brokers; it shows the topic structure and which data belongs to which namespace.
+You can view the Unified Namespace by using the Management Console like in the picture below.
 The picture shows data under the topic `umh/v1/demo-pharma-enterprise/Cologne/_historian/rainfall/isRaining`, where

 - `umh/v1` is a versioning prefix.
 - `demo-pharma-enterprise` is a sample `enterprise` tag.
 - `Cologne` is a sample `site` tag.
 - `_historian` is a schema tag.
 Data with this tag will be stored in the UMH's database.
 - `rainfall/isRaining` is a sample schema dependent context, where `rainfall` is a tag group and `isRaining` is a tag belonging to it.

 {{% notice info %}}
-The full tag name for the selected tag can be seen in the **Publisher & Subscriber Info** table.
+The full tag name uniquely identifies a single tag, it can be found in the **Publisher & Subscriber Info** table.
 {{% /notice %}}

 ![Tag Browser](/images/features/unified-namespace/tagBrowser.png?width=80%)

+The picture above shows the `Tag Browser`, our main tool for browsing the Unified Namespace.
+It includes the following features:

+- **Data Aggregation**: Automatically aggregates data from all connected instances / brokers.
+- **Topic Structure**: Shows the topic structure and which data belongs to which namespace.
+- **Schema validation**: Known schemas such as `_historian` are validated and displayed in a structured way.
+  Note that unknown schemas are supported as well, but their payloads are displayed as raw JSON instead.
+- **Publisher & Subscriber Info**: Provides various details, such as the origins and destinations of the data, the instance it was published from, the messages per minute to get an overview on how much data is flowing, and the full tag name that uniquely identifies the selected tag.

 You can find more detailed information about the topic structure [here](/docs/datamodel/messages).

 You can also use tools like [MQTT Explorer](https://mqtt-explorer.com/) (not included in the UMH) or Redpanda Console (enabled by defualt, accessible via port `8090`) to view data from a single instance (but single instance only).

 ## How can I use it?

 To effectively use the Unified Namespace in the United Manufacturing Hub, start by configuring your IoT devices to communicate with the UMH's MQTT broker, considering the necessary security protocols.
 While MQTT is recommended for gathering data on the shopfloor, you can send messages to Kafka as well.

 Once the devices are set up, handle the incoming data messages using tools like